oleewere/fluent-plugin-azurestorage-gen2/README.md

 ### azure_oauth_secret (Preview)

 OAuth client secret that is used for OAuth based authentication.
 Required if OAuth based credential mechanism is used.

+### azure_oauth_identity_authority

+Identity Authority URL used to retrieve the OAuth token.
+Default is commercial cloud of 'login.microsoftonline.com' and to switch to using Azure Government Cloud, provide a value of 'login.microsoftonline.us'

 ### azure_oauth_refresh_interval